deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 Adam just nodded and gave him a weak smile.
 He spun round the dorm, grabbing his light ruck from under his bunk to throw in a couple of pouches of juice, an old sweater of his that he never wore any longer on account of it being much too small, two bags of beef jerky and a small first-aid kit.

 He changed his footwear too.
-He usually wore flip-flops or went barefoot around the base – boots and shoes were too expensive and broke too quickly between the size of his feet, his own mass and his tendency to bounce around rather than lumber.
+He usually wore flip-flops or went barefoot around the base---boots and shoes were too expensive and broke too quickly between the size of his feet, his own mass and his tendency to bounce around rather than lumber.
 His hiking sandals, on the other hand, had taken everything he could throw at them for two years.

 A couple more essentials, including his phone, and he was back out of the gate less than ten minutes after he'd sent Sean packing.
 He hung an immediate left, followed the fence around two sides of the base and then set out through the young broad-leaf plantation that came right up as close as the foresters were allowed.

 It was exactly what he needed.
 Adam had never been the kind of guy who did his greatest thinking in a quiet room at the best of times, and five years in the service had only strengthened the connection between his muscles and his brain.
 It was almost like one couldn't work properly unless the other was busy.

-Sure, a simple steady hike – even at the hard pace he set – through gently sloping woodland wasn't exactly taxing, but it was enough to settle his body into a rhythm and let his brain get down to business.
+Sure, a simple steady hike---even at the hard pace he set---through gently sloping woodland wasn't exactly taxing, but it was enough to settle his body into a rhythm and let his brain get down to business.

 Anybody coming back down the trail would have been a little alarmed to run into a guy who put pro wrestlers to shame talking angrily to himself.
 He spent the first two miles aggressively rehearsing all the ways he was going to tell Ava off.
 Then he spent the next two miles telling himself off, rehearsing ways to reconcile, rehearsing *her* side of the argument.

 When he did eventually run into somebody, it was an elderly couple out walking their dog, probably from one of the little peripheral forest communities.
-Folctha had attracted a lot of them – elderly couples and early retirees wanting a place where their pensions would go further, a nudist camp, the odd religious commune kept under close scrutiny by Cimbrean Colonial Security in case they started showing any cultish behaviour, or just second homes owned by hard-working Reclamation Project workers and Folctha city employees who wanted somewhere quiet to retreat to for the weekend.
+Folctha had attracted a lot of them---elderly couples and early retirees wanting a place where their pensions would go further, a nudist camp, the odd religious commune kept under close scrutiny by Cimbrean Colonial Security in case they started showing any cultish behaviour, or just second homes owned by hard-working Reclamation Project workers and Folctha city employees who wanted somewhere quiet to retreat to for the weekend.

 He saw them long before they were in earshot, shut up, met them with a polite touch to his forehead and a "Sir.
 Ma'am." and ignored the stares.
 People around Folctha were pretty used to the SOR, but these two had clearly never met one of the Operators before.
 Their reaction was pretty standard for first-timers.